pwurbs/max2mqtt/README.md

 1. This occurs when a device is discovered via a packet that doesn't contain mode information (e.g., a simple button press or wall thermostat control packet).
 2. The bridge now initializes such devices with a default mode of `heat` (Manual) to prevent this error.
 3. If the warning persists, restart the bridge to ensure the new default templates are applied to Home Assistant via MQTT discovery.

+This means that after restarting the addon in HA, the mode of the device will be set to `heat` (Manual).
+When you want to have the Auto mode back, then you need to change the mode in Home Assistant.

 ## TX Flow